itsee-birmingham/standalone_collation_editor/docs/services-file.md

 | idList | array | An array of strings, each string the id to a document in the collation. |
 | callback | function | The function to be called with the created siglum map as the argument. |

 This function must take the list of ids provided, find its corresponding sigla and return a JSON object in which each sigla is the key to the document id.
 This function used in the collation editor to provide the mapping details for documents which are lacunose in the entire collation unit.
 For all other documents this mapping can be extracted from the data returned for collation but in lacunose units no data is returned so this additional function is used.
-If the idList is empty then the callback should be run on an empty JSON object.
+One the siglum map has been created the callback should be run using this as the argument.
+If the idList is empty then the callback should be run with an empty JSON object.

 ### ```updateRuleset()```